Guardians vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kole Calhoun and the Cleveland Guardians hit the field on Saturday at Progressive Field against Zack Littell, who is starting for the Tampa Bay Rays.
-First pitch is at 6:10 PM ET.
+The Cleveland Guardians and Jose Ramirez take the field at Progressive Field against Randy Arozarena and the Tampa Bay Rays on Sunday.

-The Rays are favored in this one, at -120, while the underdog Guardians have +100 odds to win.
-An 8.5-run total has been listed for the game.
+The Rays are the favorite in this one, at -145, while the underdog Guardians have +120 odds to upset.
+The game's total has been set at 9 runs.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.